Camper Cushion Covers DIY

 Sorry for the weird angle in the above picture, I wanted to show you as much as I could.
 I am pinning the back panel to the bottom edge of the sewn cushion.
 I am making sure that the piece is centered at both ends have a little bit of overhang.
 You can’t see the new attachment panels, but I have pinned two pieces of fabric in the seam, using the existing attachment panels as place markers.

-Make sure that everything is pinned securely, then remove the new seat cover and sew the bottom seam.
+Make sure that everything is pinned securely, then remove the new cushion cover and sew the bottom seam.

 Bottom Bench Cushions

-To add some colour I cut out two lengths of coordinating fabric 22 by 36″ long.
+To add some color I cut out two lengths of coordinating fabric 22 by 36″ long, making sure I could tuck them in under the bottom of the cushion.
 I then sewed a rolled hem on all four sides and ironed them well.

 I placed the start of the scarf under the bottom cushion.
 Then pulled it up over the back cushion and tucked it in securely.
-I found this a better idea than sewing a coordinating colour into the bench seat.
-This way I can change seasonally when I want to.
+I think this is a great way to coordinate the color of the bench seat.
+It’s much easier to do than attempting to add fabric panels.

-For this year all I have left to do for the trailer now is the bathroom and some organizing.
+For this year all I have left to do for the RV renovation is the bathroom and some organizing.
 I am also thinking of some decor items that won’t add much weight.
-Please comment and let me know if you have any ideas for me.
-Especially if you own a holiday trailer.
+Eventually, we will have some other DIY projects for the outside of the RV trailer.
+As a new RV owner, we don’t know what else may come in handy but for now, we are thrilled with how it looks.

 Inexpensive Camper Headboard Makeover